 CM 4331.
-CONSTRUCTION MANAGEMENT CAPSTONE II.
+CONSTRUCTION MANAGEMENT CAPSTONE.
 3 Hours.

 Utilize information from all previous courses to give an understanding of the construction management profession culminating in a semester project and presentation.
 A response to an RFP announcement or bid will be prepared for each team project.
-Prerequisite: Grade of C or better in CM 4315 and CM 4317; Completion of all CM 3000 level courses; Admission to the CM Professional Program.
+Prerequisite: Grade of C or better in CM 4315, CM 4317, CM 4351, and CM 4357; Completion of all required 3000 level CM courses; Admission to the CM Professional Program.